marinov98/Info-Hawk/README.md

 # Info Hawk

-App to meant to help transfer information between client and service providers
+App to meant to help transfer information between clients and service providers.